Elucidation/ChessboardFenTensorflowJs/README.md

-# Tensorflow Chessboard Prediction from Screenshots in HTML5
+# TensorflowJs Chessboard Prediction from Screenshots in HTML5

 Given a screenshot which has an online chessboard in it somewhere, it finds the chessboard and predicts the layout of the pieces on it.
+Everything runs client-side live using [TensorflowJs](https://js.tensorflow.org/)

 <img src="readme_input.png" width=300px> <img src="readme_prediction.png" width=300px>